meteor/meteor/content/react.md

 };
 ```

-Then we create a `ListContainer` container component which wraps it and provides a data source:
+Then we create a `ListPageContainer` container component which wraps it and provides a data source:

 ```js
 import { Meteor } from 'meteor/meteor';